-The letters of Saint Paul are, for the most part, books, epistles that Paul wrote to churches that he had established in Asia Minor, Macedonia, and Achaia, which were territories that are today known as Turkey and Greece, where Paul was most active as a missionary.
+The letters of Saint Paul are, for the most part, epistles that Paul wrote to churches that he had established in Asia Minor, Macedonia, and Achaia, territories that are today known as Turkey and Greece, where Paul was most active as a missionary.
 In these letters of Paul, we learn not only about the difficulties that the Christian Church was facing in the early years of its existence, but we also learn about the life and teachings of Paul himself, who was arguably the most important figure in the history of Christianity, after Jesus.

 Learn more about Paul’s Epistles

 Paul’s Historical Importance

 Maybe 20 years ago, there a survey was taken of college professors in a variety of fields—history, political science, philosophy, classics—in which these professors were asked who, in their opinion, was the most important person in the history of Western civilization.
 Now, if I were to ask that question of my class at Chapel Hill, the answer would come back, Jesus was the most important person in the history of Western civilization; a case could be made that Jesus was the most important person.
 As it turns out in this particular survey, Jesus came in tied for fifth.
 He tied with the apostle Paul for fifth place.
 The most important person in the survey, to the surprise of my students, was Alexander the Great.

 This is a transcript from the video series History of the Bible: The Making of the New Testament Canon.
 Watch it now, on The Great Courses Plus.

 Paul, however, changed the religion of Jesus, so that it was no longer the religion of Jesus, but it was the religion about Jesus.